JonahKr/power-distribution-card/README.md

 ## Preset features

 The Presets `battery` and `grid` have some additional features which allow some further customization.
+For the Battery the icon can display the state of charge and the grid preset can have a small display with power sold and bought from the grid.

 <img width="600px" src="https://user-images.githubusercontent.com/38377070/137152436-34753a15-86f9-44c4-ad47-87c35d94bd91.png"/>